Upstream Bio (UPB)

 AI Analysis | Feedback

-- UPB-101: A clinical-stage investigational monoclonal antibody designed to inhibit the TSLP receptor for the treatment of inflammatory and allergic diseases, with an initial focus on asthma.
+- Verekitug: A clinical-stage monoclonal antibody designed to inhibit the TSLP receptor for the treatment of inflammatory diseases, including severe asthma, chronic rhinosinusitis with nasal polyps (CRSwNP), and chronic obstructive pulmonary disease (COPD).

 AI Analysis | Feedback